Creating the Planner that Works for You

 - Do you have a dated day planner that is gathering dust because you bought back in January bound and determined to be more organized, only to find it too fiddly or too confining, or just not right for you?

-- Maybe you have one of the Mommy Planners with all the pages you need to keep your family organized, but you only use the weekly planner sheets with consistency?
+- Maybe you have one of the Mom Planners with all the pages you need to keep your family organized, but you only use the weekly planner sheets with consistency?

 Part of your webpages on the left do not show on tablets or mobile browsers.
 Just wanted to let you know.